 - Avoid foods prepared from milk and its products, such as hot cocoa, candies, chocolates, eggnog, milkshakes, French toast, custard, ice cream, salad dressing, and pudding.

 - Check food labels carefully while buying packaged foods.
 The “non-dairy” label on a product means it does not contain butter, cream, or milk.
-But the product may have other milk-containing ingredients.
+But the product may have other hidden sources of milk.

 - A “lactose-free” label does not mean the product is dairy-free.
 Such products may still contain some milk proteins.
 Baked goods, such as cookies, and cereal products, such as bread and pancakes, are examples of such products.